Common construction procurement sequence

 Round controls

-- Upload the issued RFP, BOQ, PTE, and criteria where applicable.
+- Upload the issued BOQ, PTE, and criteria where applicable.

 - Upload initial contractor submissions against the correct contractors.